cabintech/FXCoreMP/doc/toon.md

 20. cpy_cc      scaleFactorRange,acc32
 ```

-Where (or is) the register named `scaleFactorMax` modified by this code?
+Is the register named `scaleFactorMax` modified by this code?
+If so, where?
-To answer that question some careful reading of the code is required.
+To answer those basic questions require some careful reading of the code.
 The symbol `scaleFactorMax` appears in several
 places, but do any of those update it's value?
-Even finding it in all the lists of operands takes some careful reading.
+Even finding that symbol in all the lists of operands takes some careful reading.

 That same block of code in TOON format: